 As I worked my way through the coloured bottles I felt my senses had left me when I saw what looked to be a gecko appear from behind one bottle and make straight for the bottle top.

-Curious about what was going on I kept an eye on him as he climbed to a point where there was a drop of rum adhering to the side.
-When he got to the desired spot he began to lick at the rum drop with him long pink tongue, eyes bulging.
+Curious about what was going on, I monitored him as he climbed to a point where there was a drop of rum adhering to the side.
+When he got to the desired spot he began to lick at the rum drop with his long pink tongue, eyes bulging.

 I sat on my barstool and he sat at the entrance of the bottle, both of us sipping rum and enjoying the afternoon rain.
-After he had finished his drink he disappeared back behind the bottle he had come from, a bit more unsteadily than he arrived but seemingly happy enough.
+After he had finished his drink, he disappeared back behind the bottle he had come from, a bit more unsteady than before but seemingly happy enough.

 The behaviour was always the same.
-After a rum had been poured a gecko appeared shortly afterwards to mop up any left on the top of the bottle before going back to the comfort of a space behind the bottle.
+After a rum had been poured, a gecko appeared shortly afterwards to mop up any left on the top of the bottle before going back to the comfort of the space behind the bottle.

-When it rains on Ile sainte Marie there isn’t much to do but the rum drinking geckos in La Banane proved good company and are very sociable drinkers.
+When it rains on Ile Sainte Marie, there isn’t much to do but the rum drinking geckos in La Banane proved good company and are very sociable drinkers.